 When most people think of a brand, they think of a logo.
-A brand is much more than that (see our guide to completing your brand strategy), but a logo is certainly one of the most prominent pieces of a visual identity.
-Creating logo design is also one of the biggest creative challenges—beyond coming up with a brand name.
+A brand is much more than that (see our guide to completing your brand strategy for more on that).
+But a logo is certainly one of the most prominent pieces of a visual identity.
+Logo design is also one of the biggest creative challenges—beyond coming up with a brand name.
 How do you brainstorm ideas?
 How do you know it’s right for your brand?
 The process is a delicate mix of instinct, skill, and creativity.

 We’ve helped many brands bring their logo to life (or given it new life with a redesign), and each project has us starting from square one—the scariest square.
 But over time we’ve developed a logo design process that makes it easier, even enjoyable, for everyone involved.

 If you’re about to embark on your own logo design, try this step-by-step guide to flex your creativity, use your team’s collective brainpower, and find something that truly reflects your brand.

 But first, let’s discuss the word “logo.”